SaraGhazanfari/lipsim/rebuttal.md

 There exist two methods that are based on randomized smoothing.
-Besides the fact that they are computationally very expensive due to the Monte Carlo sampling for each data point, the proof requires the distance metric to hold symmetry property and triangle inequality.
+Besides the fact that they are computationally very expensive due to the Monte Carlo sampling for each data point, the proof requires the distance metric to hold the symmetry property and triangle inequality.
 As perceptual metrics generally don't hold the triangle inequality, the triangle inequality approximation is used which makes the bound excessively loose.